 And when her supervisors proposed more courses, given her insecurities, it was only natural that she would be interested.

-By now however, serious financial pressures were beginning to build up, so they played on her sense of self-worth.
-When pressing her to buy more courses, they would tell her: “You are worth it.”
+By now however, serious financial pressures were beginning to build up.
+So when pressing her to buy more courses, they played on her sense of self-worth.
+“You are worth it,” they would tell her.

 At a certain stage however, she felt that she was not getting the promised benefits – and a tension was developing between her new group, the Scientologists, and her family.
-They coached her on how to talk to her family, but she felt torn between them.
+The movement coached her on how to talk to her family, but she felt torn between them.

 The moment of rupture had come when she decided she had been deceived.
 “They weren’t interested in me: they were interested in my money,” she said.